gentimouton/projects-todo/README.md

 The player interacts with a colony of ants by influencing the actions of some individuals or sending macro events (food, predator, rain).
 The player does NOT build the ant colony, but rather simply interacts with the simulation in interesting ways.
+Similar to Sand Kings from George R. R. Martin.

 The colony starts with ~50 ants.
 The player gains new ways to interact with the colony when the population reaches thresholds.